Sierra Leone: Supporting Community-Based Disaster Risk Reduction

-- Strengthening national level coordination capacity for disaster risk reduction, preparedness and emergency response.
-This includes a review to assess capacity and identify gaps and priorities for capacity development, support of the implementation of the memorandum of understanding between the Office of National Security’s Disaster Management Department, the Ministry of Energy and Water and the Sierra Leone Red Cross to promote coordination, as well as learning activities including training, exchanges, and tool development for increased capacity.
+- Component 1: Strengthening national level coordination capacity for disaster risk reduction, preparedness and emergency response.
+This included a review to assess capacity and identify gaps and priorities for capacity development, support of the implementation of the memorandum of understanding between the Office of National Security’s Disaster Management Department, the Ministry of Energy and Water and the Sierra Leone Red Cross to promote coordination, as well as learning activities including training, exchanges, and tool development for increased capacity.

 Partnerships and Coordination

 The project team was in close coordination with the Office of the National Security, which is the main counterpart at central level; as well as with all the targeted cities, for example the mayors of all three cities and the district chairman of Makeni and Bo.

 The World Bank team coordinated with the EU Delegation regarding other ongoing EU initiatives in Sierra Leone.
 In addition, the EU Delegation was invited to the presentation and validation of the project findings.